estepanov-lvk/maroh/README.md

 # How to use generators

-Folder 'generator' contains classes that generate the list of flows from traffic matrices.
+'generator' directory contains classes that generate the list of flows from traffic matrices.
 Currently only one generator is implemented: uniform.
-Folder 'parsers' contains traffic matrix parsers for different datasets.
+'parsers' directory contains traffic matrix parsers for different datasets.
 Currently only one dataset is implemeted: sndlib's brain dataset

 file generate.py can be used to run the generator.
 To do so, dataset files should be unpacked into a separate folder.
 Any number of files from the dataset can be taken.
 Each file contains a single traffic matrix, so the more files are present, the more data points is available to generator, so generated input data will cover a longer experiment.
 Files taken from the dataset must be sequential.
 The following parameters can be set in generate.py:
  - generator parameters - refer to chosen generator's documentation in the code
- - input folder where dataset files are located
+ - input directory where dataset files are located
  - period between data points in the dataset.
 Refer to dataset description to get this value.
 Although from the generator's standpoint it is not required to set period according to dataset.
 If the dataset specifies 1 minute interval between data points, in code it is allowed to set it to any other value you want.
 The data will be interpreted according to the period you specified.
  - output file path